hirasawaau/hirasawaau/README.md

 # printf("Hello World 🤟🤟🤟")

 Hello.
 My name is Sila Sonpee.
-I'm a Typescript and Go Developer.
+I'm a Computer Engineering student at Kasetsart University.

-I'm interest High Performance Computing, Web Developement [Backend , Frontend] and I hate python 555.
+I'm interest High Performance Computing, Web Development [Backend , Frontend]

 You can follow me at this github or